DormanLab/AmpliCI/README.md

 - `DiagP`: diagnostic probability, which could be used as a criterion to check false positives.
 We suggest to remove haplotypes with `DiagP` > 1e-40 when applied AmpliCI on real datasets with number of reads > 1M for *post hoc* filtering.
 For further information of the diagnostic probability, please see [our paper](https://www.biorxiv.org/content/10.1101/2020.02.23.961227v1).

 - `ee`: mean expected number of errors per read.
 Edgar and Flyvbjerg ([Edgar and Flyvbjerg, 2015](https://academic.oup.com/bioinformatics/article/31/21/3476/194979)) suggested a strategy to filter reads according to their expected number of errors.
 Here for the *post hoc* filtering, you could further remove some false positives when setting a threshold on `ee`.
 For example, you could remove haplotypes with `ee` > 1.
-However, though this strategy work for most of mock datasets, we did observe `ee` > 1 for several true haplotypes with very low abundance when analyzing a specific mock dataset (stag1, the dataset analyzed in our paper).
+However, though this strategy works for most of mock datasets, we did observe `ee` > 1 for several true haplotypes with very low abundance when analyzing a specific mock dataset (stag1, the dataset analyzed in our paper).
 You can check further discussion on `ee` [here](https://www.drive5.com/usearch/manual/exp_errs.html).

 ***2.`output_base_filename.out`***